"...if we be honest with ourselves,

 If a person believes that Jesus died for them and rose from the dead, admits they're a sinner, thanks God for forgiving them, and starts to trust and obey Jesus, are they a Christian?

 I'd answer yes.
 No matter what else that person may believe, the answer to that question has to be yes.
 The innocent died for the guilty.
 Jesus was innocent, we are guilty.
 If we believe that, and we have begun to trust Jesus, we have entered into God's salvation.
 Because Jesus died, we don't have to suffer in hell.
 Atonement has been made.
-(For an in-depth look at what the Bible teaches about atonement, see Atonement, Justice, and Peace: The Message of the Cross and the Mission of the Church by Darrin W. Snyder Belousek.
-This may be the most in-depth book on the atonement ever written.)
+(For an in-depth look at what the Bible teaches about atonement, see Lamb of the Free: Recovering the Varied Sacrificial Understandings of Jesus’s Death by Andrew Remington Rillera and Atonement, Justice, and Peace: The Message of the Cross and the Mission of the Church by Darrin W. Snyder Belousek.)

 With that in mind see if you can answer the three questions below.